VCUBrandcenter/XD-Toolbox/README.md

 - [Lemme tweet that for you](http://www.lemmetweetthatforyou.com/) - Simple interface for creating fake tweets.

 ## In-situ
-*A list for dropping comps into real situations for comps*
+*A list for dropping screens into real situations for comps*

 ### In-situ Web